robertmuth/awesome-new-tango-orchestras/README.md

 A collection of Tango Orchestras that had new releases after the year 2000, play music not too far away from the golden era style and cater to dancers.

-### Directory
+## Directory

 Sort order is alphabetical after dropping all words like:
-Combo, Conjunto, Cuarteto, El, Ensemble, La, Los, Orquesta, Quinteto, Sexteto, Típica, etc.
+Combo, Conjunto, Cuarteto, El, Ensemble, La, Los, Orquesta, Quinteto, Sexteto, The, Típica, Trio, etc.

 **A**